SallyyLan/context_engineering1/README.md

 # LLM Agent Instruction Architecture — Accurate Metric Retrieval via Natural Language

 > Context engineering for an internal LLM-powered data agent.
 The goal: let non-technical marketing analysts get accurate numbers from complex data warehouses — just by asking questions in plain language.
+> Note: this is a generalized reconstruction of a methodology I designed professionally.
+Company name, real schema, table names, and business data have been removed or abstracted.

 ---
 ## Project Context